robertpitt/codex-relay/README.md

     trash/
 ```

-The Electron app also stores an app-level registry and log under Electron `userData`.
-On macOS with the current package name, the log script tails:
+Relay also stores an app-level registry and log under Electron `userData`.
+On macOS, with the current package name, the log script tails:

 ```text
 ~/Library/Application Support/relay/relay.log
 ```

-The registry is a cache of known project folders.
+The registry only caches known project folders.
 Removing a project from the sidebar should not delete that project folder or its `.relay/` data.

 ## Development Commands